 The phenotypic epidemiological typing techniques used in the NMRSARL enables the laboratory to monitor resistance among MRSA strains against clinically useful antimicrobial agents and to identify emerging resistance that may cause concern into the future with the EARS-Net isolates providing a representative collection of isolates recovered throughout the country.
 For over the last decade, the predominant strains circulating in Ireland was ST22-MRSA-IV and exhibits a non-multiantibiotic resistant susceptibility profile.
-However, in 2022 the prevalence of ST22-MRSA-IV decreased among the EARS-Net isolates and the other lineages recovered exhibited greater resistance to aminoglycosides and tetracyclines due to an increase in the number of possible community associated strains which are known to carry multiple virulence and resistance genes.
+However, in 2023 the prevalence of ST22-MRSA-IV further decreased to 37.5% among the EARS-Net isolates with the other lineages recovered exhibiting greater resistance to aminoglycosides and tetracycline.